AlexMachin1997/Shopping-List-Assistant-With-Expo/README.md

 ### Reporting issues

-If you find any problems while using the API, report them [here](https://github.com/AlexMachin1997/Food-Allergy-Mobile-Application/issues), and I will address them as quick as I can.
+If you find any problems while using the API, report them [here](https://github.com/AlexMachin1997/Shopping-List-Assistant-With-Expo/issues), and I will address them as quick as I can.

 ### Feature requests

-If you would like to request features for future versions of the application again, please post them [here](https://github.com/AlexMachin1997/Food-Allergy-Mobile-Application/issues).
+If you would like to request features for future versions of the application again, please post them [here](https://github.com/AlexMachin1997/Shopping-List-Assistant-With-Expo/issues).
 When posting ideas ensure the functionality is explained to provide any developers contributing to the project know what to implement.

-## Todo list

-### Features Todo list
+### Features list

+- [x] Add basic routing via React-Navigation
 - [x] Create shopping lists
-- [x] Delete shopping lists
+- [x] Delete shopping lists (When viewing a single shopping list and via the settings screen)
 - [x] Edit shopping list names
 - [x] Add items to shopping list
-- [x] Add user-friendly modals to show error, success and loading state
+- [x] Add user-friendly modals to perform various operations like editing shopping list names or adding new items
 - [x] Show error, loading, success states
-- [x] Geo-location tracking via either RN or Expo modules
+- [x] Geo-location tracking via expo-location module
-- [x] Integrate React-Native-Maps
+- [x] Integrate React-Native-Maps for now, a better solution will if more than a few hundred markers are spawned in.
-- [x] Add basic routing via React-Navigation
-- [x] Add Push notification support
+- [x] Add Push notification support via expo-notifications module
-- [ ] Integrate Geo-Clustering engine to allow more than 100 markers to spawn
+- [ ] Integrate Geo-Clustering engine to handle the marker spawning and updating, currently not possible with react-native-maps as it can only handle a few hundred at a time.
-- [ ] Remove the hardcoded locations from the JSON and integrate google maps to extract all common food items
+- [ ] Remove the hardcoded locations and leverage google map apis instead (FUTURE IMPROVEMENT as the StoreLocator screen would need a massive overhaul and external api's would be needed).

-### Code Maintenance

-- [x] Upgrade to React 16.8.3
-- [ ] Add hooks support
-- [x] Update the SDK from v32 to v33
-- [x] Update SDK from v33 to v35
-- [x] Refactor setState, remove the nasty await as it doesnt return a promise and use the callback approach
-- [ ] Update React-Navigation (PAIN IN THE ASS PART)
-- [x] Extract storage handling into reusable modules
-- [ ] Extract permissions into reusable modules
-- [ ] Extract time generation into it's own reusable module
-- [ ] Improve error handling for permissions, specifically the GPS and push notifications
+- [ ] Improve error handling when users don't have permissions or certain pieces of functionality available e.g. gps is not enabled, permission is denied or no space on the internal storage of the device.
+- [x] Add basic UX and UI improvements e.g. notifications via SnackBar from react-native-paper
+- [x] Add a dark and light theme mode, this will be configured via the Settings screen
+- [x] Add data persistance e.g. storing user themes or shopping lists in the devices internal storage
+- [ ] Fix any issues related to the map component, sometimes it misbehaves e.g. [here](https://github.com/react-native-maps/react-native-maps/issues/3026#issuecomment-641192209)
+- [ ] Test more edge case scenarios e.g. users manually changing locations in the devices settings, how does this affect the amp functionality or if the device can't persist the data
+- [ ] Add background location tracking via the expo modules (THIS MAY OR MAY NOT HAPPEN, it seems overkill for now but would be nice.)

 # Project Information